UCL-XuzeZhang/mutli-ResNet-Model/README.md

 ## Project Introduction

+In the vast expanse of the cosmos, humanity stands as but a speck, dwarfed by the immense scale of the universe.
+My profound passion for mathematics and the cosmos intertwines, revealing a world where equations and stars coalesce.
+With the powerful tools of advanced mathematical theories and the breakthrough methods of deep learning, we are granted a lens to delve deeper, to uncover the intricate mysteries that the universe holds.
+It is a journey of exploration, of seeking knowledge, and of understanding our place in this grand tapestry of existence.

 ### What is it?
 A one-stop construction of multiple ResNet models (ResNet16, ResNet18, ResNet34, ResNet50, ResNet101, ResNet152) to predict gravitational waves.